She found Angel in her backyard, shivering and afraid, with broken teeth and a seriously injured jaw.

 Waikato SPCA is a charity that relies almost entirely on the generosity of animal lovers to carry out life-saving work for the animals in Waikato.

-As well as rescuing animals in need, we're committed to prevent cruelty to animals in our region through our education programme, advocacy work, and SPCA Inspectorate.
+We are also committed to preventing cruelty to animals in our region through our education programme, advocacy work, and SPCA Inspectorate.